mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - Dataset: representation of data structure within data store
 - Integration runtime - the compute infra behind data factory that "runs" the queries you are submitting
     - can either do azure, self hosted, or azure SSIS - using existing SSIS packages to execute
-- Triggers - can define triggering events/times for pipelines to run
+- Triggers - can define triggering/scheduling events/times for pipelines to run

 ![Synapse Overview](./pictures/DP-900/synapse-overview.png)
 - **Azure Synapse Analytics**